By: AY1920S2-CS2103-T09-4 Since: Feb 2020 Licence: MIT

 into the application database.
 These data can be later searched by and shown to the user

-command.
+via the existing check command.
 This function helps the user to record calorie data of

 food/sports not included in the pre-set database (or data more accurate than the ones